pretix/pretix-docs/docs/guides/check-in/custom.md

 These conditions are special because they allow you to organize conditions into a complex logic for the check-in.
 Adding one of these two conditions creates an AND-bracket or an OR-bracket to which you can add more conditions.

-If you select `All of the conditions below (AND)` from the dropdown menu and add conditions to the resulting AND-bracket, then all of those conditions must be fulfilled for pretixSCAN to recognize the ticket recognized as valid.
+If you select `All of the conditions below (AND)` from the dropdown menu and add conditions to the resulting AND-bracket, then all of those conditions must be fulfilled for pretixSCAN to recognize the ticket as valid.

 If you select `At least one of the conditions below (OR)` and add conditions to the resulting OR-bracket, then at least one of those conditions must be fulfilled for pretixSCAN to recognize the ticket as valid.
-If multiple or even all conditions within the OR-bracket are fulfilled, then the ticket will still be recognized as valid.
+If multiple or even all conditions within the OR-bracket are fulfilled, then pretixSCAN will still recognize the ticket as valid.

 This may be counter-intuitive.
 The condition `At least one of the conditions below (OR)` represents an [inclusive or](https://en.wikipedia.org/wiki/Logical_disjunction).